 So you’re an art fan visiting Macau?
 Well, you’ll be happy to know there is a good mix of art-based attractions that can be enjoyed during your visit.
-Your Macau itinerary should include the Macau Art Museum, Macau art galleries with permanent collections along with regular international exhibitions, World Heritage attractions showcasing religious artworks and an emerging local Macau art gallery scene.
+Your Macau itinerary should include Macau museums such as the Macau Art Museum, Macau art galleries with permanent collections along with regular international exhibitions, World Heritage attractions showcasing religious artworks and an emerging local Macau art gallery scene.
 Here are the best options if you want to include art stops in your plans for Macau sightseeing.

 1- Macau Museum of Art